 The seemingly progressive, liberal and chic, AJ+ markets itself as a youth alternative to the mainstream media.

-A quick glance through its website and Facebook page will lead the viewer on a tour of indigenous rights activism, Syrian suffering, and police brutality.
+A quick glance through its website and Facebook page will lead the viewer on a tour of indigenous rights activism, Syrian refugees suffering, climate change, women's rights issues and police brutality.